openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

   a workflow present where we can gather some early metrics (memory, cpu)?
 This will help in preemptively addressing performance concerns before going GA.

+  > Will be addressed when taking feature from TP -> GA.

 - Do we make changes to the ingress-to-route controller as well?

   > The ingress-to-route behaviour will remain as is i.e. it will not make use of
   > the newly introduced field.

+- What should be the behaviour of `ValidationHostUpdate()` when using `externalCertificate`?

 ### Test Plan